Fittings/Timelines/Final Hints

 Once my schedule is booked and you need an appointment, you have the following options:

-- KEEP CHECKING MY SCHEDULER!!!
+3. KEEP CHECKING MY SCHEDULER!!!
 You can put yourself on the Wait List and Stalk my Schedule.
 You can keep checking my scheduler as much as you want to see if someone reschedules/cancels their appointment, thus opening a slot.
 Remember, this can happen day or night, and it’s the first book, first serve.
-Please note if I have a Full waiting list, reschedules/cancels within a particular timeline will not release for regular bookings, as they will be offered to those on the waiting list first.
+Please note if I have a Full waiting list, reschedules/cancels within a particular timeline will not release for bookings, as they will be offered to those on the waiting list first.
 Hence the importance of “Putting Yourself On The Wait List ASAP” if there isn’t an available appointment within the turnaround time needed.

 Please be sure that you have “LIKED” are “FOLLOWING” my Facebook page and “SHARE” this information with everyone you know so that you may all breathe a little easier.